kauhat/astro-cooklang-integration/README.md

 ## TODO

-- [x] Write a readme.
+- [x] Write a readme
-- [ ] Allow renderer component to be customized.
+- [ ] Allow renderer component to be customized
+- [ ] Find and display recipe images
-- [ ] Use categories in demo project.
+- [ ] Show how to use categories in demo project
+- [ ] Show how to use tags in demo project
-- [ ] Add vitest tests to demo project.
+- [ ] Add tests

 ## Thanks